Steve Antin: radical gay representation and beefcake, from "The Last American Virgin" to "Girlicious." With lots of bulges and butts

 More Blair bod after the break

-Chris Messina: Nude photos of the guy from "Birds of Prey," "The Mindy Project," and lots of movies with dicks and angst
+Chris Messina: "The Sinner," "Birds of Prey," "The Mindy Project," and lots of movies with dicks and angst

-I didn't get a lot of page views for my review of The Sinner -- maybe everyone found the title too judgmental -- so I decided to repurpose the numerous nude photos of Chris Messina into a separate article.
+Awhile ago I reviewed The Sinner, but didn't get many page views, so I decided to repurpose the nude photos of star Chris Messina into a profile.
 Who is this guy whom I never heard of before, who lacks a standard gym rat physique yet manages to tear his clothes off in practically every screen appearance?

 He doesn't have much of a social media presence.
-This Chris Messina looks like him, but must be somebody else, since he has a boyfriend, and our guy has a wife.
-Plus an article in Forbes proclaiming "Chris Messina loves women."
+This Chris Messina looks like him, but must be somebody else, since he has a boyfriend, and our guy has a wife and an article in Forbes proclaiming "Chris Messina loves women!"
 Wow, a heterosexual, how bizarre!
 I've heard of men like that, but I've never met one in real life.
-How do they decide who's the top and who's the bottom?
+What could they do in bed when their partner doesn't have a penis?

 Our Chris, who loves women, was born in 1974 He grew up in New York City, dropped out of college after one semester, and moved onto Broadway, then tv.
 He has 75 acting credits on the IMDB, including substantial roles in Damages, The Newsroom, The Mindy Project, and Based on a True Story.
 I've only seen him in Argo and Birds of Prey.